Property Management Software

 "@type": "Answer",

 "text": "Choose property management software based on 4 factors: (1) Portfolio size — free tools work for under 5 units, paid plans for 5-50 units, enterprise for 50+, (2) Must-have features — prioritize online rent collection, tenant screening, and lease management, (3) Pricing model — compare per-unit vs flat monthly pricing based on your unit count, and (4) Integration needs — check compatibility with your bank, accounting software, and listing platforms.
-Most platforms offer free trials so you can test before committing."
+Most platforms offer free trials, free tiers, or demos so you can evaluate before committing — verify the specific offering with each vendor."

 }